AR10Dev/solid-tailwind-ts-vite/README.md

 - [ ] Rename `name`, `version` and `author` field in `package.json`
 - [ ] Change the author name in `LICENSE`
-- [ ] Remove the `renovate.json` which contains the renovate config
 - [ ] Clean up the READMEs
+- [ ] Optional: Remove the `.github` folder which contains the github actions and the renovate config
 - [ ] Enjoy 😉

 ## Usage